What services does the Advising Center provide?

 What don't academic advisors do?

 Advisors don’t register students for classes or make schedule changes for them.
-Instead, advisers will show students how to do these on their own.
+Instead, advisors will show students how to do these on their own.

 Advisors don’t serve as communication between student and instructor, or student and any other faculty/staff.
 Advisors believe that students need to learn to advocate and communicate for themselves, and the center will assist in determining what that looks like for each student.